Nayankumar4986/Desktop-App/README.md

-Below is a sample `README.md` file for your GitHub repository for the Windows Desktop Application project.
-This README provides an overview of the application, instructions on how to set up and run the application, and details on how to use its features.
+The `README.md` file for your Windows Desktop Application project.
+This version includes detailed instructions on setting up and using the application, as well as information on interacting with the JSON data for submission storage.

 ```markdown
 # Submission Desktop App